 For the crust:

-Let's started off by preheating your oven to 350F and grease a 9x9 baking dish.
+- Prep the dish and oven: Preheat your oven to 350F and lightly grease a 9x9 baking dish to prevent sticking.

 For the keto lemon bar filling: